Timeline: Rishi Sunak’s first year in office

 Former Tory deputy chief whip Chris Pincher resigned after losing his appeal against an inquiry that found he had drunkenly groped two men in an “egregious case of sexual misconduct” last year.

-That meant yet another by-election, this time in the traditionally safe Tory seat of Tamworth.
+That meant yet another by-election, this time in the previously safe Tory seat of Tamworth.

 – September 10 2023